MicrosoftDocs/cpp-docs/docs/standard-library/functional-functions.md

 The type of the object to call.
 For example, the type of the function, function object, function pointer/reference, or member function pointer.

 *`RTy`*\
 The return type.
 When specified, it will be the return type of the bound call.
-Otherwise, the return type is the return type of the `FT`.
+Otherwise, the return type is the return type of `FT`.

 *`TN`*\
 The type of the Nth call argument.